devclokoja/weekly-challenges/README.md

 With respect to the #7WeeksOfCode challenge, we would be having weekly challenges where tasks will be created for the 5 LEARNING CATEGORY and members will work on them to win internet subscription prizes to keep them running for the 7 weeks.
 First 2 members to complete the task for each category wins the prize.

+## Prize

+1000 NGN woth of internet plan for first two approved subbmissions from each category

 ## Prerequisite

 - Join the DevCLokoja [Facebook group](https://web.facebook.com/groups/devclokoja)